 Passive income is one of the keys to a successful early retirement.
-If you can generate enough passive income to cover your cost of living, then early retirement will be much easier to handle.
-I retired before our passive income was that high, but I had an alternate source of income – blogging.
-Luckily, early retirement worked out very well for me over the last 5 years.
-However, we are still striving to reach 100% FI ratio and I’m sure we’ll get there soon.
-On this page, I’ll show you how we generate our passive and update it with real numbers monthly.
+If you can generate enough passive income to cover your cost of living, then you’re financial independent!
+I retired before our passive income was that high, but I had an alternate source of income – blogging*.
+Luckily, early retirement worked out very well for me over the last 6 years.
+However, we are still striving to reach 100% FI ratio.
+I’m sure we’ll get there at some point, but it will take time.
+On this page, I’ll show you how we generate our passive and update it with real numbers every month.

-Currently, we support our moderate lifestyle by a combination of these income streams:
+Currently, we support our moderate lifestyle with a combination of these income streams:

-- I blog part time and generate some online income.
+- I blog a few hours per day and generate some online income.

 - We have passive income from the stock market, rental properties, and other investments.